CSCfi/rems/docs/architecture/012-layers.md

 ### The API Layer

 The API layer takes in a HTTP request and transforms it into ideally one call of the service layer.
+The API layer is also responsible for
+- coarse-grained access control (API `:roles`)
+- API schemas
+- swagger documentation

 The API layer lives in the `rems.api.` namespaces.